List of Mad Men characters: Freddy Rumsen

 Frederick "Freddy" C. Rumsen (Joel Murray) is a copywriter at Sterling Cooper.
 He is older than the other copywriters; his eldest daughter turns 30 in Season 2, and he served in World War II.
+He and Don worked together as copywriters for Sterling Cooper, becoming friends before Don was promoted to Creative Director and became Freddy's boss.
 He is the first to recognize Peggy Olson's potential as a copywriter in "Babylon" and recommends her to work on an ad campaign for Belle Jolie, which leads to her being promoted to junior copywriter.
 He is generally well-liked and lighthearted but he is an alcoholic who drinks unusually heavily at work, even by Sterling Cooper standards.
 This ends up costing him his job in the Season 2 episode "Six Month Leave" when, after having too much to drink, he wets his pants and falls asleep shortly before he is supposed to deliver a pitch to Samsonite.
 Peggy delivers the pitch instead, and Pete reports the episode to Duck Phillips, who proceeds to report this to Sterling.
 Rumsen is fired, to Peggy's anger as she feels loyal to Freddy, despite the fact that his departure secured her promotion to senior copywriter.
 Don and Roger take Freddy out for a night on the town to ease the sting of his departure from the agency.
 They also tell him he is being sent on "six months' leave," though they really mean that he is fired.